 - The encouragement of agricultural and horticultural education, research and experimental work.

 Find out more here.

-Can I still purchase tickets before the Show?
+Can I purchase tickets on the day?

 What does my entry price cover?